Bogusław Ogrodnik

-Bogusław Ogrodnik (born 20 February 1965 in Wrocław) – Polish mountaineer, swimmer, diver, traveller, entrepreneur.
+Bogusław Ogrodnik (born 20 February 1965 in Wrocław) is a Polish mountaineer.
+He has completed the Seven Summits and six of the fourteen eight-thousanders.

 Sports career

 Seven Summits

-Reached Seven Summits, is the third and so far the fastest Polish mountaineer to do so (3 years and 11 months).
+Reached Seven Summits, is the third and so far the fastest Polish climber to do so (3 years and 11 months).
 The following mountains (in the order of reaching the tops) are part of the Seven Summits: